Right-angled Coxeter groups with Menger curve boundary: Non-planarity and proof of the main theorem

 \begin{definition} A flag simplicial complex $N$ satisfying the assumption of Theorem \ref{t:nieplan} for some non-planar graph $G$ is called \emph{\sg-non-planar}. \end{definition}

 \begin{proof} ({\sc of Theorem \ref{t:nieplan}}) See Figure \ref{fig:tnieplan}.
-For simplicity, we do not distinguish a graph $H$ as in the assertion from its embedding in the boundary $\bd{W_N}$ and we identify the vertices of $G$ with the corresponding subset of vertices of the graph $\Gamma$.
+For simplicity, we do not distinguish a graph $H$ as in the claim from its embedding in the boundary $\bd{W_N}$ and we identify the vertices of $G$ with the corresponding vertices of the graph $\Gamma$.